 Recruiting vulnerable householders into programs developed to assist them or improve their situation can be difficult.
-That’s because these householders are often simply busy dealing with everyday life and don’t need yet another thing on their plate.
+That’s because these householders are simply busy dealing with everyday life and don’t need yet another thing on their plate.

 Sustainability Victoria (SV) wanted to find a way to address this in its recruitment practices for the Latrobe Valley Home Energy Upgrades program – a $5M Victorian Government solar and energy efficiency initiative, which offers low income and vulnerable householders energy efficiency upgrades worth up to $4,500.